wgalbraith/280/docs_student/stats-exercises.md

 ---

-# For Exercises 16-18,  Follow the procedure laid out in the example in the Transforming Quantiative Relationships reading to improve the two non linear relationships.
+# For Exercises 16-17,  Follow the procedure laid out in the example in the [Transforming Quantiative Relationships]([https://wgalbraith.github.io/280/regression-log-transform.html])
+ reading to improve the two non linear relationships.
 You should include the following:

 (a) A regression equation.